MARICOPA COUNTY SUPERIOR COURT IN MESA

 Who are the Criminal Judges at the Superior Court in Mesa?

 - Judge Cynthia Gialketsis presides in Courtroom 201.
 She’s been a judge since 2010.
-Before that, she was a Maricopa County prosecutor.
+She’s experienced in criminal law as a former prosecutor.

 Tobin Law Office Brings Experience and Knowledge to Mesa’s Superior Court.